ms/buildtogether.tech/security/index.md

 Since social media is a fact of life for most of us, you should check your settings periodically, just as you would take your car in for an oil change.
 (I do these things at the same time in order to remember both.)
-Turn off everything you can and then use a tracking blocker such as Ghostery to reduce information leakage.
+Turn off everything you can and then use a tracking blocker such as [Ghostery][ghostery] to reduce information leakage.

 Many experts recommend using separate devices or accounts for work and personal life, but this is increasingly unrealistic.
 Everyone checks their personal email